Know your rights when buying online

 Distance Selling (Jersey) Law 2007 on the Jersey Law website

-What are these additional rights under the Jersey law?
+Additional rights under the Jersey law

 Goods or services must be delivered or provided within 30 days of the date of your order or by the date you agreed.
 If not, you have the right to a full refund.